rh-deliverypipeline/batyam/CONTRIBUTING.md

 ./.git
 ```

-where config.yaml should be in the general format of the file [](./config.yaml)
+where config.yaml should be in the general format of the [config.yaml file](./config.yaml)